gtempesta/superhi-js-for-designers/README.md

 ### Remix
 https://jenna-buchholz-updated.superhi.com/

-What I tried to do in the remix was to remove data from the markup and take it from a JavaScript array (simulating what can arrive from request to a back-end server or from an API).
-This has been done for the progject's name, page number and the presence of a dark background.
+What I tried to do in the remix was to remove data from the markup and take it from a JavaScript array (simulating a response from a back-end server or from an API).
+This has been done for the name of the project, for the page number and for the presence of a dark background.

-I wasn't able to do this for the parallax amount of the elements because they don't have the same position in the markup in all the sections.
+I wasn't able to do this for the parallax amount of the elements though, partly because they don't have the same position in the markup in all the sections.

 ## 5. Brux